 Dr. Cogdal currently pursues research in the areas of career and work-life balance, trauma, practice outcomes, and suicide prevention.
 During her career Dr. Cogdal has contributed to over 90 national presentations and has published in areas related to career, counselor training, diversity, needs assessments, trauma, resilience and coping.
 Pam was the Co-director of a SAMHSA suicide prevention grant (Memphis STEPS 2006 – 2014) which totaled $500,000 and has served on editorial boards for referred journals and as a consultant for university and community agencies throughout the Mid-South.
 Recently Dr. Cogdal was the Counselor Educator of the year for both the West Tennessee Counseling Association and the Tennessee School Counseling Association.
 She also serves as the faculty advisor to the Kappa Zeta Chapter of Chi Sigma Iota.

-Sydnie Roberts is a first-year Counselor Education and Supervision Doctoral Student and a Trauma Mental Health Counselor at LeBonheur Children’s Hospital.
+Sydnie Roberts is a Counselor Education and Supervision Doctoral Student and a Trauma Mental Health Counselor at LeBonheur Children’s Hospital.
 She graduated with her Master of Science in Clinical Mental Health Counseling from The University of Memphis in August 2021.
 In 2018, she obtained her Bachelor of Arts with a double major in Psychology and Philosophy from The University of Memphis.